DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session - 57 03.05.2026.md

 	- Axis - Me
 	- Linneaus - Good Boy
 - We follow Gareth to guard house where he fetches uniforms.
+- We are dressed as his squires.
+We sneak into the inner city and get eyes on the Veiled Tower.

+*Note*: Horus changed his last name from Shelley to Shelby to avoid being revealed for his family connection.